Updated 3 August 2020

 - Tips for taking and storing opioids at home.

 - A personal pain management plan that should be developed in conjunction with a health professional.

-NPS MedicineWise CEO Adj A/Prof Steve Morris said: “With statistics showing three lives are lost, 150 people are hospitalised and 14 people present to emergency departments every day due to harm caused by pharmaceutical opioids, we need to ensure more information is available to people at the point these medicines are prescribed.
+NPS MedicineWise CEO Adj A/Prof Steve Morris said: “With statistics showing three lives are lost, nearly 150 people are hospitalised and 14 people present to emergency departments every day due to harm caused by opioids, we need to ensure more information is available to people at the point these medicines are prescribed.